pamigit/pamigit/README.md

 ### I am Pamela Praščević
 - Frontend developer and always open for new stuff.
 - Have a Master's degree on Natural Science University for Physics and Informatics area.
+- Professor of IT subjects in High School "Druga Kragujevacka Gimnazija"
-- Currently learning React, and always improve my skills on Codewar, Codepen, etc.
+- Currently learning React, WordPress, Alghorithms and always improve my skills on Codewar, Codepen, etc.
-- I'm currently looking for opportunities.
-I love to learn and contribute in any and every possible way.
+- I love to learn and contribute in any and every possible way.

 ⭐️ From [Pamela Prascevic](https://github.com/pamigit)